 The thing a gage definitely requires to crop well is sun and shelter.
 A gage must be allocated the sunniest part of the garden; a south facing wall would be perfect to espalier a maiden or a corner tucked away out of the wind would be a good site for a tree.
-Gages are not demanding in terms of space or maintenance but they are at best only partially self fertile and so it is worth ensuring that you have a pollination partner for them.
+Gages are not demanding in terms of space or maintenance, but they are at best only partially self fertile and so it is worth ensuring that you have a pollination partner for them.
 The other essential thing to do is to remove all fruit for the first year, or even two, (desperate as that may feel as you destroy the baby gagelets).
-Thereafter thin any fruit that you get - guide here if you need it.
+Thereafter, thin any fruit that you get, as per the advice on our plum page here.
 Doing this will help the tree to put all of its energy into establishing a robust root system to support the upper part of the tree in future.
 It also means that you will prevent your tree from exhausting itself by producing too much fruit in one year.
 Most importantly, it improves the flavour of any fruit that you do allow to develop.
 Gages, although wonderful, are not for the impatient as you can see, and this is also true because they fruit on old wood which takes time to form its fruiting framework.

 We offer the early Oullins Golden gage which crops in mid August and is relatively large and sweet.
 Later on in the month Cambridge and Jefferson's gages come into their own; both have an RHS AGM and excellent flavour.
 Cambridge is more green, while Jefferson is yellowy with reddish speckles and hales from America.
 The old Greengage is similar to the Cambridge but is more choosy about its site and should not be grown north of Liverpool.
 And for those who are always away in August, the later fruiting Reine Claude de Bavay may be the answer to those who do not want to miss out on this superlative fruit because she is the latest to fruit in early to mid-September.